bonillap/price-estimate/README.md

 ## 🚥 Getting Started <a name = "getting_started"></a>

-All you have to do is install this component via npm:
+You have to install this component via npm:

 ```
 npm install bonillap/price-estimate
 ```

-You have to import these js and css in your index.html :
+And import these js and css in your index.html :
 - bootstrap, only for styles
 - jquery, we need to slik to work
 - slick, carousel for category selector

+___You can check this sample app <a href="https://github.com/bonillap/price-estimate-test">here</a> and check how it works___

 ## ▶️ Running <a name = "running"></a>